devicetree-org/lopper/README-architecture.txt

 #                     - modify to "nothing", is a remove operation
 #                     - modify with no property is node operation (rename or remove)
 #
+#         To update complex/compound values, see the phandle#property notation in the
+#         examples below

                 lop_1 {
                         compatible = "system-device-tree-v1,lop,modify";